Research Security Training

 Training Requirements

-Currently, the Department of Energy (DOE) and the National Science Foundation (NSF) are the only federal agencies that will require Covered Individuals (typically defined as PIs, Co-PIs, key/senior research personnel, or investigators) on proposals to complete Research Security Training.
+Currently, the Department of Energy (DOE), the National Science Foundation (NSF), the US Department of Agriculture (USDA), National Institutes of Health (NIH), and the National Aeronautics and Space Administration (NASA) require certain individuals (typically PIs, Co-PIs, key/senior research personnel, or investigators) on proposals to complete Research Security Training.
+A chart published by the NSF SECURE Center summarizes these requirements.

 • What training should be completed?
 CITI Research Security Training (Combined Course) A condensed and combined single-module course based on the NSF’s Research Security Training.